DICOM · Tool

 • Imaging parameters — slice thickness, pixel spacing, kVp, echo time.

-• Consistent UID remapping — all files in the same study get remapped to the same new UIDs so PACS structure still works downstream.
+• Consistent UID remapping — all files in the same study will be remapped to the same new UIDs so PACS structure still works downstream.

 When to use this vs RSNA CTP